Student Life | An Abundant Amount of Choices to Get Involved

 Student Council is an organized group of students sharing in the life of the school, including planning a Veterans Day Tribute Mass and coffee social each year.

 The Smiles program has been a long-standing tradition for first graders at St. Michael's School.
 It is a one-on-one reading program that partners a student with a volunteer senior citizen.
-Each Thursday, one first grade class meets with their Smiles reading partner.
+Every other Thursday, the first-grade class meets with their Smiles reading partner.
 The volunteer readers begin the year by reading to the students and by the end of the school year, the students are reading to the volunteers.
 This program was designed to improve reading skills in a relaxed and fun environment.
-Our first graders look forward to this program every week.
+Our first graders look forward to this program.
 In addition, Smiles will form friendships that we hope will last a lifetime.

-The school choir is open to any student regardless of musical training in the sixth, seventh, and eighth grades.
+The school choir is open to any student regardless of musical training in the third thru eighth grades.
 Students sing, play bells, or play other instruments to lead or accompany singing during the liturgies.

 Power of the Pen